dgoldhar/ELK/Getting Started.md

 # empow logstash classification plugin & ELK module
 The Elasticsearch stack allows you to ingest log data from many sources, parse and manipulate it, store it in, analyze it, and visualize it.
 The stack consists of three components, Logstash, for data ingestion and manipulation, Elasticsearch, for storage and analysis of data,and Kibana, to visualize your data.

-The empow module extends the capability of this stack at the ingestion stage, by classifying your log data, using the empow classification center, for attack intent and stage.
-This is added to the log data, and stored with it.
-You can then use the other elements of the stack to more effectively analyse and visualize your attack log data.
+The empow classification plugin extends the functionality of logstash by classifying your log data, using the empow classification center, for attack intent and stage.

+The empow module has preconfigured configurations for the entire ELK stack, that you can use 'out-of-the-box' to ingest, store, and visualize log data from your network devices.

 # Supported platforms

---recommend ubuntu 18.04 (debian).
-Should work on all platforms on which ELK is supported.
+The plugin and module will run on any platform on which the ELK stack is supported.

-- Ubuntu 18.04
+We will use Ubuntu 18.04 as the reference platform for this note.

 # What you will need

-Getting Started:
+To get started, you will need to install these components:

 Java 8

 Logstash

-Advanced (optional) & module:
+After this, you can add the other elements of the stack, and the empow module:

 Elasticsearch